Overview

 Setup fee | None |

-Those with an annual card turnover higher than £150,000 pay a custom rental fee and personalised rates only disclosed at sign-up.
+Those with an annual card turnover higher than £100,000 pay a rental fee from £15 + VAT/month and personalised rates only disclosed at sign-up.
+Companies making over £1 million annually get the lowest tailored rates.

 These fees are based on your type of business, card turnover, how you took the payment and the type of card (request details here).